The Conqueror (1956 film)

-The Conqueror is a 1956 American epic historical drama film, directed by Dick Powell and written by Oscar Millard.
+The Conqueror is a 1956 American epic historical adventure film directed and produced by Dick Powell and written by Oscar Millard.
 It stars John Wayne as the Mongol conqueror Genghis Khan and co-stars Susan Hayward, Agnes Moorehead and Pedro Armendáriz.
-Produced by entrepreneur Howard Hughes, the film was principally shot near St. George, Utah.
+Co-produced by entrepreneur Howard Hughes, the film was principally shot near St. George, Utah.

 Despite the stature of the cast and a respectable box office performance, the film was critically panned; it is often ranked as one of the worst films of the 1950s and also as one of the worst films ever made.
 Wayne, who was at the height of his career, had lobbied for the lead role after reading the script and was widely believed to have been grossly miscast.

 The Conqueror was listed in the 1978 book The Fifty Worst Films of All Time.
 In 1980, Wayne posthumously received a Golden Turkey Award (awarded to movies and performances considered the worst in history) in the "Worst Casting" category for his performance as Genghis.

 In the years since release, the film garnered additional controversy for its filming downwind of a nuclear testing site, which sparked debate among historians and biologists over whether or not it caused multiple cases of cancer among the cast and crew.

 Plot

 During the 12th century, Mongol chief Temujin (later to be known as Genghis Khan) and his "blood brother" Jamuga stop a traveling caravan escorting Bortai, the daughter of the Tartars' leader Kumlek.
 Temujin leaves and tells Jamuga he intends to take Bortai for himself, having fallen in love with her.
-Jamuga tells Temujin that his actions will spark a war, but Temujin orders an attack on the caravan.
-During the attack, the caravan is subdued.
+Jamuga tells Temujin that his actions will spark a war, but Temujin attacks and subdues the caravan.
 Temujin captures and then releases Targutai, the Merkit chieftain.

-Bortai is brought to the Mongol camp, where Temujin's mother Hunlun angrily learns she is the daughter of Kumlek, her husband's murderer.
-Regardless, Temujin keeps her and later that night, he sends her to her tent when she refuses to dance for the Mongols.
+Bortai is brought to the Mongol camp, where Temujin's mother Hunlun angrily learns about her relation to Kumlek, her husband's murderer.
+Regardless, Temujin keeps her and later that night, he has Bortai sent to a tent after she refuses to dance for the Mongols.
 Suddenly, the Mongol camp is attacked by Targutai and his men, whereby Temujin kills him.
 Temujin takes Bortai outside the camp, and forcefully kisses her.

 The next morning, Temujin tells Jamuga about his plans to ally with Wang Khan by claiming the Tartars and Merkits will attack Urga, Wang Khan's walled city.
-On their way there, Temujin tells Bortai he will be gifting Wang Khan with her dowry of furs.
+On their way there, Temujin tells Bortai he will be gifting Wang Khan her dowry of furs.
 Angered, she tries to stab Temujin, but he slaps her in return.
 The Mongols arrive at Wang Khan's palace, where Temujin confers with Wang Khan about the Tartars' plan of attack.
 Wang Khan consults his shaman, whereby the "spirits" agree with Temujin.